Research PortalAnnual Research Platforms and Portals (RPP) Progress Report

 Provide usage details in the table below.
 Please explain in the textbox whether your users need to create a permanent account to register to your platform or portal, or whether they can use it anonymously.

 Provide counts both of the unique users and the total number of portal accesses since the previous year’s progress report (or since the start of the award) and identify growth over that period.
 “Canadian Users” refers to any user based at a Canadian institution.
 The data collection period will usually represent the usage since the last progress report or the previous year.
 If this is the first progress report for your project, it will represent the number of users since the award was made.

 |User||# of Unique Users||# of Accesses||Compute Usage(Core-Years)||Storage allocated (TB)|

 Q6.
 Training and outreach

-Provide the total number of highly qualified personnel (HQP) directly engaged in projects utilizing our resources through the use of your platform and across academic levels.
+Provide the total number of HQP directly engaged in projects utilizing Compute Canada resources through the use of your platform and across academic levels.
 The number of graduate students, postdocs, etc. who rely on your RPP is an important item in the Compute Canada Federation’s reports to funders.

 |HQP||# of Unique HQP|

 If you have any other comments that you would like to say, write it in the text box or attach a pdf file using the browser button.

 Review process for multi-year projects